-Dated: June 5, 1998
+Dated: June , 1998

-CEDAR INCOME FUND, LTD. 1998 Annual Meeting of Stockholders - June 25, 1998

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+1998 Annual Meeting of Stockholders - June 25, 1998 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned stockholder of CEDAR INCOME FUND, LTD., an Iowa corporation (the "Company"), hereby appoints Leo S. Ullman and Brenda J. Walker and each of them the proxies of the undersigned with full power of substitution to vote at the Annual Meeting of Stockholders of the Company to be held at 4:00 p.m. on June 25, 1998, and at any adjournment or adjournments thereof (the "Meeting"), with all the power which the undersigned would have if personally present, hereby revoking any proxy heretofore given.
+- P The undersigned stockholder of CEDAR INCOME FUND, LTD., an Iowa corporation, hereby appoints Leo S. Ullman and Brenda - R J. Walker and each of them the proxies of the undersigned with full power of substitution to vote at the Annual - O Meeting of Stockholders of the Company to be held at 10:00 a.m. on June 25, 1998, and at any adjournment or - X adjournments thereof (the "Meeting"), with all the power which the undersigned would have if personally present, - Y hereby revoking any proxy heretofore given.
 The undersigned hereby acknowledges receipt of the proxy statement for the Meeting and instructs the proxies to vote as directed on the reverse side.